 So you've already outgrown Arduino's most beginner-friendly board, the Uno, and are looking to move on to bigger, more exciting projects.
 In that case, the Nano family might just be what you need.

 An Arduino is a microcontroller — a single board designed to control something and perform a specific task.
-Unlike a Raspberry Pi, you won't find anything resembling an operating system here; instead, ...
+Unlike a ...